 Avocados come in all beautiful shapes and sizes — we don't discriminate.
 Regardless of whether they're in guacamole or on toast, extra large or extra small, avocados make for a nutritious and delicious snack.

 But while they're certainly good for your health, avocados are calorie-dense and should be consumed mindfully.
 It's very easy to overeat this creamy, dreamy fruit (yes, it's a fruit!), so consider these small avocado nutrition facts before you dig in.

 Read more: How Much Fat or Calories Are in a Raw Avocado

 The Number of Calories in a Small Avocado

-An average-sized avocado, without the seed and skin, weighs about 136 grams (just under five ounces) and packs in 227 calories, according to the USDA.
+An average-sized avocado, without the seed and skin, weighs about 150 grams (just over five ounces) and packs in 240 calories, according to the USDA.
 Depending on the size of the fruit, the calories in one small avocado will vary but generally fall below the 227 calorie mark.
-According to the USDA, one mini avocado packs in 160 calories and 16 grams of fat.
+According to the USDA, one mini grocery store avocado packs in 160 calories and 15 grams of fat.